-Like our XENON, its "little brother", the MENTOR 7 Light does not work without rods.
+Like our XENON, its "little brother", the MENTOR 7 (Light) does not work without rods.
 Therefore, we say goodbye to our "Easy Packing" principle in favour of a clear performance advantage.
-This basically just means that we recommend you don't stuff the MENTOR 7 Light into the pack sack crumpled up, but rather folded up and packed with the help of the enclosed pack roll.
+This basically just means that we recommend you don't stuff the MENTOR 7 (Light) into the pack sack crumpled up, but rather folded up and packed with the help of the enclosed pack roll.
 A little effort is worth it, as this means the rods remain in shape, the lines are tidier and it saves time during the preparation before the next flight.
-Please note: when buying the MENTOR 7 Light, you can decide between the Concertina Bag Light or a rucksack.